trilitech/tezos-developer-docs/docs/developing/information/indexers.md

 Indexers are an important component of [Block explorers](./block-explorers).

 You can use indexers to provide the data that you need for your dApps.

+## Why indexers are needed

+Tezos nodes store copies of blocks, but they provide only certain information about those blocks through the [RPC protocol](../../architecture/rpc).

 For example, assume that you want information about an operation and all you have is its hash.
-The [RPC protocol](../../architecture/rpc) can't provide this information directly, so you would have to search each block until you found the block with this operation, which is very inefficient.
+The RPC protocol can't provide this information directly, so you would have to search each block until you found the block with this operation, which is very inefficient.
 Instead, you can use an indexer that records information about each operation.
-Similarly, indexers can provide a list of operations sent by a certain account.
+This kind of indexer can provide information about a specific operation by its hash or a list of operations sent by a certain account.

 ## Hosted indexers